soartech/new-goal-system-4/ngs-4_0_0/NGS_4_0.md

 [ngs-match-goal <s> MyGoalType <g>]
 ```

-This macro is used frequently as the primary way to productions to only fire in support of a goal.
+This macro is used frequently as the primary way to create productions to only fire in support of a goal.

-To create an i-supported sub-goal, use the `ngs-match-goal-to-create-subgoal` macro, which provides a convenient way to bind both to the supergoal instances and to the sub-goal pool.
+To create an i-supported sub-goal, use the `ngs-match-goal-to-create-subgoal` macro, which provides a convenient way to bind both to the supergoal instances and to the subgoal pool.

 ```
-[ngs-match-goal-to-create-subgoal <s> SuperGoalType <supergoal> SubGoalType <sub-goal-pool>]
+[ngs-match-goal-to-create-subgoal <s> SuperGoalType <supergoal> SubGoalType <subgoal-pool>]
 ```

-The `<sub-goal-pool>` variable should be passed as the goal pool identifier to the `ngs-create-goal-in-place` macro on the right hand side of the production that creates the sub-goal.
+The `<subgoal-pool>` variable should be passed as the goal pool identifier to the `ngs-create-goal-in-place` macro on the right hand side of the production that creates the sub-goal.
 The `<supergoal>` variable is passed as the supergoal identifier.

 ## Decide Operators, Active Goals and Decision Goals <a id="decide"></a>

 For most behavior models, the decision they make are the centerpiece of the model.
 Because decisions are so important and central, NGS provides some support to make the decision making process simpler, less error prone, and most consistent.
 The key elements NGS defines to support decision making are as follows:

 * **Decide Operators**: Decide operators are operators that are not applied.
 They result in an operator no-change and the creation of a sub-state.
 These operators are called "decide" operators because typically the purpose of a sub-state is to make a decision after considering options.
 However, sub-states can also be used to implement more traditional software sub-routines and functions and decide operators can be used for this purpose as well.
 * **Active Goals**: An "active" goal is one that is attached to a decide operator.
 Essentially, an active goal is one that is being pursued through processes executing in the sub-state.